Archaeological Survey of India: 1901–1947

+Revival under Lord Curzon

+The post of Director General was restored by Viceroy and Governor-General Lord Curzon in 1902.
+In a speech given to the Asiatic Society on 26 February 1901, he stated that he 'regarded the conservation of ancient monuments as one of the primary obligations of Government'.
+The Ancient Monuments Preservation Act was passed in 1904 during his tenure as viceroy.

+Discovery of Indus Valley Civilisation

-The post of Director General was restored by Lord Curzon in 1902.
-Breaking with tradition, Curzon chose a 26-year-old professor of classical studies at Cambridge named John Marshall to head the survey.
-Marshall served as Director General for a quarter of a century and during his long tenure, he replenished and invigorated the survey whose activities were fast dwindling into insignificance.
+Breaking with tradition, Curzon appointed 26-year-old Cambridge-trained archeologist John Marshall as the director-general of the ASI.
+Marshall had experience with archeological excavations in Greece and oversaw reforms within the organization that consolidated funding and oversight over the local branches of the ASI.
+He served as the director-general for a quarter of a century and during his long tenure, he replenished and invigorated the survey whose activities were fast dwindling into insignificance.
 Marshall established the post of Government epigraphist and encouraged epigraphical studies.
+In 1913, he began the excavations at Taxila, which lasted for 21 years.
 The most significant event of his tenure was, however, the discovery of the Indus Valley civilization at Harappa and Mohenjodaro in 1921.
 The success and scale of the discoveries made ensured that the progress made in Marshall's tenure would remain unmatched.
 Marshall was succeeded by Harold Hargreaves in 1928.
 Hargreaves was succeeded by Daya Ram Sahni.

 Sahni was succeeded by J. F. Blakiston and K. N. Dikshit both of whom had participated in the excavations at Harappa and Mohenjodaro.
 In 1944, a British archaeologist and army officer, Mortimer Wheeler took over as Director General.
 Wheeler served as Director General till 1948 and during this period he excavated the Iron Age site of Arikamedu and the Stone age sites of Brahmagiri, Chandravalli and Maski in South India.
 Wheeler founded the journal Ancient India in 1946 and presided over the partitioning of ASI's assets during the Partition of India and helped establish an archaeological body for the newly formed Pakistan.